grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the [OSCUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/OSCUI.h) class implement OSC remote control in both directions
 - the [httpUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/httpUI.h) class implement HTTP remote control using the [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) library to embed a HTTP server inside the application.
 Then by opening a browser on a specific URL, the GUI will appear and allow to control the distant appliction or plugin.
 The connection works in both directions
 - the [MIDIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MIDIUI.h) class implement MIDI control in both directions, and it explained more deeply later on

 #### Some Useful UI Classes for Developers

 Some useful UI classes can possibly be reused in developer code:

 - the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MapUI.h) class establishes a mapping beween UI items and their labels or paths, and offers a `setParamValue/getParamValue` API to set and get their values.
-It uses an helper [PathBuilder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/PathBuilder.h) class to create complete pathnames to the final items in the UI hierarchy
+It uses an helper [PathBuilder](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/PathBuilder.h) class to create complete pathnames to the leaves in the UI hierarchy.
+Note that the item path encodes the UI hierarchy in the form of a */group1/group2/.../label* string and is the way to distinguish control that may have the same label, but different localisation in the UI tree.
+The`setParamValue/getParamValue` API takes either *labels* or *paths* as the way to describe the control, but using path is the safer way to use it
 - the extended [APIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/APIUI.h) offers `setParamValue/getParamValue` API similar to `MapUI`, with additional methods to deal with accelerometer/gyroscope kind of metadata
 - the [MetaDataUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MetaDataUI.h) class decodes all currently supported metadata and can be used to retrieve their values
 - the [JSONUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUI.h) class allows us to generate the JSON description of a given DSP